OsmAnd-Rendering/Motorcycle/routage_EN.md

 - the "**private**" tracks are managed as with the default profile of OsmAnd.
 - the "**forbidden**" tracks are grouped under the switch "<b>pas d'interdiction</b>" in "<b>Avoid roads</b>".
 - favors hiking and mountain bike routes over roads.
-- Considers all tracks the same (no drivable or muddy) <br>:bulb: <b>except</b> if the switch "<b>trie les chemins</b>" in "<b>Avoid roads</b>" is active (checked) it will prioritize the tracks from most drivable to unknown.
+- Considers all tracks the same (no drivable or muddy)
-<i><br>
-in fact it will penalize more and more the tracks which are the least practicable <br>
-to go from a point A to a point B if 2 tracks approximately equivalent in distance exist, the engine of calculation of routing will take the most practicable, the proportion of road increases if the tracks are not informed in OpenStreetMap</i>
 - considers all routes at the same level and therefore will plot the most direct.

 <i>( do not put points too far away to speed up the calculation - every 100 km for example )</i>